Forecasting Commencing Enrolments Under Data Sparsity: A Zero-Shot Time Series Foundation Models Framework for Higher Education Planning: Introduction

+Accurate forecasting of annual new-student enrolments is central to strategic and operational planning in higher education, directly driving staffing, teaching capacity, and workload optimisation \citep{KUO20096108, HUANG20118014}.
+The need for reliable models has grown as universities face tightening budgets, economic volatility, and demographic shifts like the US enrollment cliff \citep{kelchen2024, grawe2018, bird2023, willis2024}.
+Under these pressures, static historical averaging and ratio-based projections frequently fail at turning points \citep{Long2013CrisisEnrollment}.
+Consequently, institutions require dynamic, data-driven forecasting frameworks to manage deficits, optimise resource allocation, and ensure long-term sustainability \citep{Sharkey01022025, mendez2025, oecd_fin_sust_2025, oecd_eag_2024}.

-A further difficulty is that institutional enrolment series are often short, aggregated, and privacy-constrained \citep{MALTZ2007106, LI2024122203}.
-Annual reporting is common, and even when multi-year administrative histories exist, the number of effective training observations can be small once cohort definitions, reporting changes, and structural breaks are taken into account.
-Under these low signal-to-noise conditions, persistence-style baselines can remain competitive beyond very short horizons, while richer classical models become unstable or overfit unless they are anchored by credible exogenous structure \citep{MAKRIDAKIS202054}.
-These constraints motivate multivariate, context-aware forecasting approaches that can incorporate externally observable drivers while preserving privacy, operational simplicity, and the temporal discipline required for deployable decision support \citep{BERGMEIR201870}.
+Institutional enrolment series present significant forecasting challenges because they are short, highly aggregated, and restricted by privacy concerns \citep{MALTZ2007106, LI2024122203}.
+Even with multi-year histories, the effective number of training observations shrinks once structural breaks and cohort reporting changes are considered.
+In such low signal-to-noise environments, persistence outperforms richer models, which tend to overfit unless anchored by credible exogenous structure \citep{MAKRIDAKIS202054}.
+This motivates the development of context-aware, multivariate forecasting approaches that incorporate external drivers while maintaining operational temporal discipline \citep{MALTZ2007106, BERGMEIR201870}.